Bratz (video game)

-Bratz is a 2002 video game based on the Bratz doll line.
+Bratz is a 2002 dress-up videogame based on the Bratz doll line.

 Gameplay

 In the game, the player must dance through each level using platform-specific controls.
 Each completed level unlocks new fashions, dance moves to use in the "freestyle" mode, and the next level.
 At the end of the game, the player unlocks a bonus level.
 There are 5 different bonus levels, each one specific to the five Bratz girls available to play (Yasmin, Cloe, Sasha, Jade, or Meygan).